joellenhq/personal-finance-tracker/README.md

 # personal-finance-tracker
-Project was made in order to track cosmetic-product expenses
+Project was made in order to track cosmetic-product expenses and to predict future spendings with **linear regression model**.

 ## Table of contents
 * [General info](#general-info)